ashendre1/webscrapper/README.md

 One must simply enter their linkedin username, password and the post they want to scrap and run the script in python.

 Script is made using selenium and beautifulSoup

+It generates details of users who have interacted with a particular post